Ongoing Professional Learning

 Growing

-sometimes work with teachers to identify and disseminate culturally responsive resources and practices.
+I sometimes (about 3-4 times per year) identify and disseminate culturally responsive resources and practices.

 Utilizing